openstack/openstack-ansible/deploy-guide/source/targethosts-prepare.rst

       # echo '8021q' >> /etc/modules-load.d/openstack-ansible.conf

 #.
 Configure Network Time Protocol (NTP) in ``/etc/ntp.conf`` to
-   synchronize with a suitable time source and restart the service:
+   synchronize with a suitable time source and start the service:

    .. code-block:: shell-session

-      # service ntpd restart
+      # systemctl enable ntpd.service
+      # systemctl start ntpd.service

 #.
 Reboot the host to activate the changes and use the new kernel.